karunakarhv/MyPractice/Hashnode/Python/Topics.md

 11. Deep Diff
 12. Python Cloning or Copying a list
 13. Python Tips and Tricks
+14. Python Classes: Blueprint for Structuring Code and Data

 # Topics for scheduling
+1. Unit Testing in Python: Ensuring Code Reliability and Quality
+2. Exploring Inheritance and Polymorphism in Python: Building Flexible and Reusable Code

 # Topics yet to schedule